awslabs/amazon-asdi/code-green/workshop/README.md

 Today we’re going to create an app for use by DeepRacer officials when choosing race locations, to help save on heating and cooling costs.
 The competition committee has decided to look for sites where the average daily temperature is closest to 23.0 degrees Celsius.
 Under the hood the app uses an API to query an ASDI dataset ([GHNC-D](https://registry.opendata.aws/noaa-ghcn/)), and then calculate daily averge temperatures in potential race locations.

 A fully formed version could be expanded with additional data sources and more sophisticated algorithms to help select the most sustainable location for any kind of event, based on multiple criteria.
-At the end of the workshop we'll talk about how what you'll build today might be expanded and improved.
+At the end of the workshop we'll talk about how what you build today might be expanded and improved.

 ### Requirements